+During 2020 unrestricted net position decreased primarily due to use of unrestricted funds for operations and capital projects and unfavorable market conditions related to investments.
 During 2019 unrestricted net position decreased primarily due to use of unrestricted funds for capital projects and an increase in the university's proportionate share of the net pension liability related to the Michigan Public School Employee's Retirement System (MPSERS) plan.
-During 2018 unrestricted net position decreased primarily due to recording for the first time the university's proportionate share of the net OPEB liability related to the Michigan Public School Employee's Retirement System (MPSERS) plan.